AndreasLR/qtvknbody/README.md

 ###_[Youtube video](https://youtu.be/BsCqkKZtRfU)_

+Update: This example has not been updated since the initial commits.
+Since then there has been some advances in Vulkan, and the QtVulkan-based classes have been introduced.
+There are also many things I'd do differently regarding clean code and readability.
+So use at your own risk!

 This is a Qt program that uses the Vulkan API to render a classical N-body simulation.
 Both graphics and compute shaders are employed.
 Graphical enhancements include bloom and high dynamic range rendering (hdr).